Las Grecas: Recordings

 Once at the Audiofilm studios in Madrid, José Luis de Carlos first attempted to pair with Carmela and Tina with instrumentalists in the flamenco and pop genres, and finally decided to accompany them with top-notch rock musicians, such as Johnny Galvao, Eddy Guerin or Pepe Nieto.
 The first sample, Te estoy amando locamente/Amma immi was recorded and an overwhelming success.
 It was number one on the charts for five consecutive weeks, and went on to sell 500,000 copies of the album.
 Given this success, the album Gipsy rock soon went on sale.

 Shortly thereafter, Las Grecas' second album Mucho más (1975) was launched.
 It was similar to the previous in terms of song productivity, but did not produce the expected success.
 The singles taken from were not very successful either.
 With Tercer Album, Las Grecas tried to change course, choosing funk and soul musical styles for their recordings.
 The album was still not very successful.
 In 1977 what was to be the Muñoz sisters' last album, Casta Viva was published.
 By then, other artists such as Arena Caliente, Las Deblas, Morena y Clara or shortly after, Camarón, were also performing in a similar genre.
 This was exacerbated by the professionals who were having problems with their manager who had defrauded them of the money they were entitled to for their performances.
 After being fired, he attempted, using his influence, to ensure that Las Grecas would have no continuity on the music scene.
 Carmela and Tina thus decided to dissolve Las Grecas.

 After dissolution

-In 1983 Tina was diagnosed with "paranoid schizophrenia complicated by addiction" that in a moment of crisis caused her to stick a knife in her sister's shoulder.
-She went to the women's prison and attended several psychiatric clinics.
+In 1983 Tina was diagnosed with "paranoid schizophrenia complicated by her heroin and alcohol addiction" that in a moment of crisis caused her to stick a knife in her sister's shoulder.
+She went to the women's prison and attended several psychiatric clinics from which she escaped.
 Tina was often seen wandering aimlessly through the city center or on the streets of San Blas neighborhood where the sisters lived.
-In January 1995, suffering from a poor diet and problems due to her illness, she died at 38 in a reception center in Aranjuez.
+In January 1995, suffering from a poor diet and AIDS which had contracted, she died at 37 in a reception center in Aranjuez.
 Tina had been married three times, and had five daughters.
 Her eldest, Saray, was born in the mid-1970s, and she had a pair of twins.